 Given the close of campaign 2, in which Matthew Mercer confirmed that the Mighty Nein managed to reintroduce the Warforged (‘Aeormaton’) race into the world of Exandria, we’re expecting campaign 3 will be set long enough afterwards that we can see the impact of that on the wider world – possibly even with a Warforged player character in the mix.

-We now the new campaign is set on the continent of Marquet – a place of deserts and mountains rather than the icy plains (and Astral Sea) that campaign 2 ended on.
+We know the new campaign is set on the continent of Marquet, which is southwest of campaign one setting Tal'Dorei.
+It's a place of deserts and mountains rather than the icy plains (and Astral Sea) that campaign 2 ended on.
 However, we will likely see some returning locations and characters too.

 Will Talks Machina return?